Last Updated on Samuel Franklinby

 - Cranium Overload (Level 4): A ranged execution attack on a normal enemy with some area of effect attached makes this an okay loss in the right situation but hardly the reason we are taking this card.
 Instead we will be taking it for the fantastic initiative of 5 and a 5 move bottom that gives us plenty of movement across any scenario that comes our way.

-- Frozen Mind (Level 5): An augment that turns every single attack into a stun is an interesting mechanic and even though it requires ice to take effect we actually have two of ice generation options across our deck currently and a third coming in a few levels (and a fourth on the other level 5 card).
+- Frozen Mind (Level 5): An augment that turns every single attack into a stun is an interesting mechanic and even though it requires ice to take effect we actually have two ice generation options across our deck currently and a third coming in a few levels (and a fourth on the other level 5 card).
 For the wealthy player that is happy to throw all manner of ice enhancements on their cards and is happy to take both level 5 options by giving something else up at later you’ll actually have a deadly stunning Mindthief that is stunning something just about every turn.
 While no doubt fun and reasonably effective this is a bit more of a niche pathway than the standard Mindthief build path that this guide is focused around.

-- Corrupting Embrace (Level 6): Leaning into the concepts of our debuffing this card has a lot going for it and don’t be fooled by the 1 attack values that are easily buffed up to 3 each with our favourite augment.
+- Corrupting Embrace (Level 6): Leaning into the concept of debuffing foes this card has a lot going for it and don’t be fooled by the 1 attack values that are easily buffed up to 3 each with our favourite augment.
 The result is a total of 7 attack when factoring in the poison that has no requirements and applies two useful debuffs on the enemy.
 The bottom isn’t quite as strong as we are giving up this high attack but does provide as an important jump and dark generation although be careful of overvaluing the bottom poison as its actually quite niche in use cases.
-A middling initiative can cause some issues when trying to play this card so be sure to carefully pair it with something with a clear initiative.
+A middling initiative can cause some issues when trying to play this card so be sure to carefully pair it with something with a clearer initiative.

 - Dark Frenzy (Level 6): When our two elements are available and we have our augment active this is a potential repeatable 8 attack which is great burst damage and plays into our kit nicely.
 When we don’t have the elements available we can use the bottom instead to move, attack and generate ice with a fantastic initiative of 10.
 Between this level 6 card and our other level 6 card (that I recommend taking at level 7) we have two fantastic boosts to the Mindthief that help to keep our playstyle relevant and rewarding as we creep up in levels and enemies get stronger.